 As indicated above, initial versions of the courseware has been developed.
 Currently this constitutes about 12 Mbyte of HTML and image files.

-The courseware has been implemented on various WWW servers for efficient access from the partner countries.
-The preferred WWW location for global access is:
+The courseware has been implemented on various Web servers for efficient access from the partner countries.
+(Access time and speed to and from CEE based universities tend to prohibit efficient student interaction.)
+The preferred Web location for global access is from the university in Scotland (ESRU 1997).